whereby/github-actions/docs/versioning/README.md

 ### Minor versions (x.X.x)

-Minor versions involve new actions being added or the functionality of one action being changed.
+Minor versions involve new actions being added or the functionality of one action being changed in a backward-compatible manner.

 ### Patch versions (x.x.X)